 Cruise ship sun decks offer all the convenience of loungers, hot tubs and beverage service -- and all the headaches of screaming children, rock concerts on poolside screens and live bands playing "Hot Hot Hot" for the 20th time.
 Adults-only sun decks offer all the former in a much more serene environment.
 We have nothing against kids, but even on the most family-friendly cruise ships, an area explicitly excluding children gives parents a valuable hour or two of "me time," while maintaining the sanity of fellow cruisers who came on vacation for peace, quiet and minimal crying.

 Adults-only sun decks come in a variety of shapes and sizes.
 Many have amenities not available in the main deck areas and nicer loungers or sun beds; some also require an entry fee.
 We have not included adults-only solariums that are strictly covered pools.
-If the only "whining" you want comes with dining, then consider the following seven sun decks that maintain a strict adults-only ambiance.
+If the only "whining" you want comes with dining, then consider the following six sun decks that maintain a strict adults-only ambiance.

 On This Page